-- a.
-Field supervisors are credentialed professionals whose major work assignment is at the training site and who have special interests and qualifications for training counseling psychology doctoral students. - b.
-Field supervisors are responsible for the acts and practices of the supervisee and thus must meet at least weekly in one-to-one supervision. - c.
-Students performance is monitored regularly by field supervisors who submit Student Evaluation Forms to the faculty coordinator at the end of each semester.
+Licensing Act Rules Subsections 58-61-304(1)(e) and (f) whose major work assignment is at the training site and who have special interests and qualifications for training counseling psychology doctoral students.

+- Field supervisors are responsible for the acts and practices of the supervisee and thus must meet at least weekly in one-to-one supervision.
+The field supervisor is responsible for following the Psychologist Licensing Act Rules Subsections R156-61-302e.
+Duties and Responsibilities of a Supervisor of Psychology Training and Mental Health Therapist Training. - c.
+Student's performance is monitored regularly by field supervisors who submit Student Evaluation Forms to the faculty coordinator at the end of each semester.
 The evaluation form is supplied by the program and is reviewed with the student and signed by both student and supervisor. - d.
 Practicum Activity Logs also are reviewed and signed by the field supervisor before they are submitted with the Student Evaluation Form to the faculty coordinator at the end of each semester.
 The program currently uses a computerized Practicum Activity Log that facilitates the eventual compilation of practicum activities that is required when students apply for predoctoral internships.
 See Appendix C for details. - e.
-Students also complete a brief Site Evaluation Form at the end of each

-- semester and submit this to the field practicum coordinator. - f.
+Students also complete a brief Site Evaluation Form at the end of each semester and submit this to the field practicum coordinator. - f.
 In most circumstances field supervisors are licensed psychologists who also hold clinical faculty rank in the Department of Educational Psychology.
-Licensed mental health therapists from other relevant specialties with appropriate credentials also are designated occasionally as supervisors.

-5. Student Responsibilities:
+Licensed mental health therapists from other relevant specialties with appropriate credentials also are designated occasionally as supervisors. - 5.
+Student Responsibilities: - a.

-- a.
 Consult with the field practicum coordinator in identifying and securing all placements at field training sites. - b.
 Sign up for at least 1 credit hour of EDPS 7770 for each semester of involvement in field practicum activities.
 Note this includes Summer term as well as Fall and Spring Semesters. - c.
-Spend 8-20 hours per week working at the field practicum site. - a.
-Meet for a minimum of 1 hour per week in individual one-to-one supervision with the assigned field supervisor and participate in all other scheduled group supervision and professional development activities. - d.
-Be professionally responsible without fail (e.g., be in the agency when scheduled, keep appointments, fulfill assignments, complete reports, dress appropriately, work harmoniously, etc.). - e.
-At the conclusion of each semester submit to the field practicum coordinator a completed Student Evaluation Form and Practicum Activity Log (both signed by field supervisor and student) and the Site Evaluation Form. - f.
-Participate in the bi-weekly required on-campus Professional Issues Seminar that is described in a following paragraph. - h.
-Submit a Practica Completion Form to the counseling psychology program training director when applying for predoctoral internships that documents the completion of the following requirements: - (1) "Credit" grades have been received in all sections of EDPS 7710 and 7770 in which the student has enrolled. - (2) Accumulation of at least 1,000 total clock hours of practicum
+Spend 8-20 hours per week working at the field practicum site. - d.
+Meet for a minimum of 1 hour per week in individual one-to-one supervision with the assigned field supervisor and participate in all other scheduled group supervision and professional development activities.